-with CAT being the Collection to Analysis Time (in hours), and T the average Temperature (in degrees Celsius) measured by the data logger between Sample collection and analysis.
+with CAT being the Collection to Analysis Time (in hours), and T the average Temperature

+(in degrees Celsius) measured by the data logger between Sample collection and analysis.

-I.4.4 Within the framework of the BSS, the following table can be used by the DCO/BCO to estimate the maximal transport time to a Laboratory or WADA-Approved Laboratory for the Athlete Biological Passport, called the Collection to Reception Time (CRT), for a given average temperature T:
+I.4.4 Within the framework of the BSS, the following table can be used by the DCO/BCO to estimate the maximal transport time to a Laboratory or ABP Laboratory, called the Collection to Reception Time (CRT), for a given average temperature (T), e.g., if shipped at 4°C, the maximal CRT is 60 h.:

 T [°C] CRT [h]

-15 35
+15 27

-12 41
+12 36

-10 46
+10 42

-9 48
+9 45

-8 50
+8 48

-7 53
+7 51

-6 55
+6 54

-5 58
+5 57

 4 60

-- 1.4.5 The DCO/BCO shall as soon as possible transport the Sample to a Laboratory or WADA-Approved Laboratory for the Athlete Biological Passport. - I.4.6 The Testing Authority or Sample Collection Authority, shall report without delay into ADAMS: - a) The Doping Control form as per Article 4.9.1 b); - b) The Athlete Biological Passport supplementary form, and/or the additional information specific to the Athlete Biological Passport collected on a related report form; - c) In the Chain of Custody, the temperature data logger ID (without any time reference) and the time zone of the Testing location in GMT.
+- 1.4.5 The DCO/BCO shall as soon as possible transport the Sample to a Laboratory or ABP Laboratory. - I.4.6 The Testing Authority or Sample Collection Authority shall report without delay into ADAMS: - a) The Doping Control form, as per Article 4.9.1 b); - The Athlete Biological Passport supplementary form, and/or the additional information specific to the Athlete Biological Passport collected on a related report form; - c) In the Chain of Custody, the temperature data logger ID (without any time reference) and the time zone of the Testing location in GMT.